Torture and castration of a Ukrainian POW in Pryvillia

 In July 2022, video recordings of the torture, castration and murder of a Ukrainian POW in the Pryvillia sanatorium by Russian servicemen were published online.
 Taking place during the 2022 Russian invasion of Ukraine, the video caused an international outcry and brought strong condemnation from a number of human rights bodies.
-Representatives of both Ukraine and the US characterized the event as a war crime.
+Representatives of both Ukraine and the US noted that the event constitutes a war crime.

 Emergence of the video

 On July 28, 2022, a video was posted on a Russian Telegram page showing a Russian soldier torturing and castrating a Ukrainian prisoner of war.
 The identity of the victim is unclear through the video; however, the video is shot in high-quality footage and features extreme themes of violence throughout.

-In the initial stages, the victim is repeatedly stomped on, rendering them unconscious, before being mocked, restrained, bound, and gagged by a group of Russian troops.
+In the initial stages, the victim is repeatedly stomped on, rendering him unconscious, before being mocked, restrained, bound, and gagged by a group of Russian troops.
 One of the Russian soldiers, who is short and stocky in figure and wears a wide-brimmed sequinned hat, reaches over the victim.
 Wearing blue surgical gloves and wielding a box-cutting knife, the man cuts through the victim's trousers, exposing his genitals.
 A proceeding scene then depicts the unconscious victim having his genitals removed, which the protagonist then appears to hold up to the camera.

 On the following day, an alleged continuation video was posted in Russian channels with what appears to be the same Russian soldier and prisoner.
 With the victim prone and lapsing in and out of consciousness, the Russian soldiers again tape the Ukrainian prisoner's mouth with black tape and throw the severed genitals into the direction of the victim's face.
 The group then drag the victim via a rope connected to his legs to a small ditch, at which point the Russian soldier appears to shoot him in the head.